-The Company may have loans in its portfolio that contain payment-in-kind ("PIK") provisions.
+The Company may have loans in its portfolio that contain PIK provisions.
 PIK represents interest that is accrued and recorded as interest income at the contractual rates, increases the loan principal on the respective capitalization dates, and is generally due at maturity.
 Such income is included in interest income in the Consolidated Statements of Operations included elsewhere in this prospectus.